felixnie/stable-baselines3/README.md

 # Stable Baselines3

+Files modified (set mode = 'learn' to train): a2c/a2c.py common/on_policy_algorithm.py common/buffers.py

 Stable Baselines3 (SB3) is a set of reliable implementations of reinforcement learning algorithms in PyTorch.
 It is the next major version of [Stable Baselines](https://github.com/hill-a/stable-baselines).

 You can read a detailed presentation of Stable Baselines3 in the [v1.0 blog post](https://araffin.github.io/post/sb3/).